Open by Design · Community-driven

 Speakers & sessions

-Bring topics to CFPs, give talks, or host BoFs — practical examples are gold.
+Bring topics to CFPs, give talks, or host BoFs at conferences.
+Practical real-world examples presented publicly shape the framework more than any RFC alone.

 Governance is lived practice.
-We keep processes lightweight but clear — so WAF++ can grow with the community.
+We keep processes lightweight but clear — so WAF++ can grow with the community without losing accountability.